sadighasanzade/sadighasanzade/README.md

 ## l am an Android developer.

 <p>
-Skilled in Java, Kotlin, Python.
+Skilled in Java, Kotlin, Python. <br>
-Knowledge of Android development with all necessary principles Strong analytical thinking skills and fast adapting to any environment.
+Knowledge of Android development with all necessary principles <br>
+Strong analytical thinking skills and fast adapting to any environment. <br>
-Eager to learn new stuffs
+Eager to learn new stuffs <br>
-*Bronze medal from National Math Olympiad
+*Bronze medal from National Math Olympiad <br>
-*Golden medal from The Ministry of Education of the Azerbaijan Republic *Dean's honour certificate from Khazar University
+*Golden medal from The Ministry of Education of the Azerbaijan Republic <br>
+*Dean's honour certificate from Khazar University
 </p>